Tuesday, April 16, 2024

 It's the fourth movie in the Ghostbusters line-up.
 I admit that I'm a little biased since I consider myself a "Ghost-head."
 Even so, I have mixed feelings about this new movie.

-Right away, the story pulled me in right from the beginning, with the introductory back story.
+The story pulled me in right from the beginning with the introductory back story.

 I initially anticipated a ton of call-backs and cameos.
 There was a little of that, but not as many as I thought there'd be.
 There was a lot of nods to the first and second Ghostbusters movies scattered throughout.